realpython/aws-lambda-code-execute/blog/blog.md

 Steps:

 1. Create the API
-1. Test
+1. Test it
 1. Enable CORS
 1. Deploy the API
+1. Test via cURL

 ### Create the API

 To start, from the [API Gateway page](https://console.aws.amazon.com/apigateway), click the "Get Started" button to create a new API.

+ADD IMAGE

 Select "New API", and then provide a descriptive name, like `code_execute_api`.
 Then, create the API.

+ADD IMAGE

 Select "Create Resource" from the "Actions" drop-down.
 Name the resource `execute`, and then click "Create Resource".

+ADD IMAGE

 With the resource highlighted, select "Create Method" from the "Actions" drop-down.
 Choose "POST" from the method drop-down.
 Click the checkmark next to it.

+ADD IMAGE

 In the "Setup" step, select "Lambda Function" as the "Integration type", select the "us-east-1" region in the drop-down, and enter the name of the Lambda function that you just created.

+ADD IMAGE

 Click "Save", and then click "OK" to give permission to the API Gateway to run your Lambda function.

-### Test
+### Test it

 To test, click on the lightning bolt that says "Test".

+ADD IMAGE

 Scroll down to the "Request Body" input and add the same JSON code we used with the Lambda function:

 ```json
 {